aarch64-laptops/build/README.md

   * The MicroSD card was always the 3rd one from the bottom during our testing
 6. Navigate though `<EFI> -> <BOOT> -> BOOTAA64.EFI`

+Now power up the machine.
+It should boot to a Ubuntu login prompt.
+The credentials of which you set-up during the install stage.

+#### Booting from USB

+1. Place the USB flash drive into the USB port

+Now power up the machine.
+It should boot to a Ubuntu login prompt.
+The credentials of which you set-up during the install stage.

-### Using larger MicroSD cards
+### Using larger SD cards or USB flash drives

-Since this project uses pre-built MicroSD card images, the root partition is limited to around 8GB.
-If you have used a larger card and wish to expand the partition please search the internet for something along the lines of "reclaim SD card space".
+Since this project uses pre-built images, the root partition is limited to around 7GB.
+If you have used a larger device and wish to expand the partition please search the internet for something along the lines of "reclaim SD card space".
 There are literally 100s of articles on how to do this, mostly pertaining to the Raspberry Pi.

 **Note:** We found that simply opening it up in `gparted` was the simplest option.